damienallen/website/README.md

 After cloning the repository, install depenencies using `yarn install`.

 Webpack is used to optimize and package static resources.
-It should be used either in watch mode (`yarn start`) or a manual build using `yarn run build`.
+It should be used either in watch mode (`yarn start`) or a manual build using `yarn build`.